zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/compressing_ciphertexts.md

 # Compressing ciphertexts on the GPU

-This document explains how to compress ciphertexts using the GPU - even after homomorphic computations.
+This document explains how to compress ciphertexts using the GPU.
+Compression can be applied on freshly encrypted ciphertexts or on ciphertexts that are the result of FHE integer operations.
 The syntax for ciphertext compression is identical to the one for the [CPU backend](../../fhe-computation/data-handling/compress.md#compression-ciphertexts-after-some-homomorphic-computation), but cryptographic parameters specific to the GPU must be configured for compression.

 ## API elements discussed in this document